Skip to content

 A Call for Digital Vigilance

-The Council’s warning comes as part of a broader regional and global effort to regulate AI and prevent misuse of generative technologies.
-The public is urged to remain vigilant, report suspicious content, and prioritize credible information sources over viral or sensational material.
+The Council's warning comes as part of a broader regional and global effort to regulate AI and prevent misuse of generative technologies.
+The public is urged to remain vigilant, report suspicious content, and prioritise credible information sources over viral or sensational material.

 In closing, the UAE Cybersecurity Council reiterated: "Artificial intelligence is a tool for progress — but when misused, it can threaten security and trust.
 Awareness, responsibility, and verification are the best defences against digital deception."